The Plastic Paradigm, a New Thought Provoking Thriller About Greed and the Darker Side of Plastic Pollution

 “Come on, Stan, I’m a big girl now.
 What is it?”

 As she asked, she caught sight of the police and paramedics transferring a body from a stretcher into a matt black body bag.
 Kim just managed to glimpse the familiar slim face, partly covered by the long, dark hair.
 She couldn’t believe what she was seeing.
-And then Kim spotted the fluorescent belt and overalls of her friend, Ian.
-She gasped, simultaneously clasping her hands to her face in the horrific realisation that her friend lay dead.
+And then Kim spotted the fluorescent belt and overalls of her friend Ian.
+She gasped and clasped her hands to her face in the horrific realisation that Ian lay dead.

 Stan continued, “The poor guy was found hanging by his wrists on the Duke’s anchor.
 She arrived late last night and pulled anchor to move to dry dock about an hour ago.
 He must have been under all of that time.
 He must have seriously upset someone.”

 Kim left Stan’s side and headed for the bus stop.
-She thought to herself how she had tried to call Ian the evening before, about 9 p.m.
+She thought about how she had tried to call Ian the evening before, at about 9 p.m.
 And how someone else had answered his mobile phone.
-She considered telling the police, but it was all too public a place for that.
+She considered telling the police, but it was too public a place for that.
 She would have no idea who was watching.

-As she passed through the port gate, two casually dressed men drew near to her from either side, forcefully guiding her to one side and behind some containers.
-They were out of sight of everyone else leaving the port.
+As she passed through the port gate, two casually dressed men drew near to her from either side, forcefully guiding her to one side and behind some containers where they were out of sight of everyone else leaving the port.
+Shocked, she attempted to pull away but they gripped her arms tighter.

 “Hello, Kim.
-What did you want to speak to Ian about last evening?”
+What did you want to speak to Ian about last night?” asked the taller of the two men who wore a pockmarked face and spoke in an unfamiliar northern accent.

-“Feisty, are you?
+“Feisty, aren’t you?
 Well, we’ll see about that.
-I mean look what happened to young Ian.
+I mean, look what happened to young Ian.
 Now answer the question.”

 She looked at him with disdain before answering, “I was going to arrange a blind date for him.
 But he didn’t answer.”